chef/chef-web-docs/chef_master/source/uninstall.rst

 push-jobs-client
 -----------------------------------------------------
-Use the package manager for the platform on which Chef push jobs is installed to uninstall Chef push jobs.
+Use the package manager for the platform on which Chef Push Jobs is installed to uninstall Chef Push Jobs.

 ChefDK
 =====================================================
 .. tag uninstall_chef_dk

-The Chef development kit can be uninstalled using the steps below that are appropriate for the platform on which the Chef development kit is installed.
+ChefDK can be uninstalled using the steps below that are appropriate for the platform on which ChefDK is installed.

 .. end_tag